bahmutov/cypress-high-resolution/README.md

 }
 ```

+**Tip:** when increasing the browser window size, it might make sense to increase the viewport used by the Cypress to use those pixels!

 ## Debugging

 This plugin uses [debug](https://github.com/visionmedia/debug#readme) module to output verbose messages.
 Start Cypress with the environment variable `DEBUG=cypress-high-resolution` to see them.
 How to set an environment variable depends on the operating system.
 From a Linux terminal we can use